kinshuk4/MoocX/udacity/nd/ml/classes/deep-learning/deep-neural-networks.md

 ![Regularization skinny jeans](images/deep-neural-networks/regularization-skinny-jeans.png)

+**Regularization**
+ - Applying artificial constraints.
+ - Implicitly reduce number of free parameters while enabling us to optimize.
-In machine learning, regularization is implemented using L2 Regularization.
+ - In machine learning, regularization is implemented using L2 Regularization.

+**L2 Regularization**
-It consists of adding a term to the loss function, which penalizes large weights.
+ - It consists of adding a term to the loss function, which penalizes large weights.
 And it introduces another hyperparameter.
+ - This is simple because we just add to our loss

 ![Regularization loss function](images/deep-neural-networks/regularization-loss-function.png)

+**L2 Regularization's Derivative**
 It is also good to note that its cheap to compute the derivative of this new term, meaning it doesn't incrase the cost of the computation of the derivative of the loss function.

 ![Regularization loss function](images/deep-neural-networks/regularization-derivative.png)

-## Dropout
+### Dropout

 Dropout is a recent technique that also prevents overfitting and improve the overall result of the neural network, in the same way an ensemble model work.